aome510/spotify-player/README.md

 ### Streaming

-`spotify-player` supports streaming, which needs to be built/installed with `streaming` feature (**enabled** by default) **and** with an audio backend (`rodio-backend` by default).
-The streaming feature allows to `spotify-player` to play music directly from terminal.
+`spotify_player` supports streaming, which needs to be built/installed with `streaming` feature (**enabled** by default) **and** with an audio backend (`rodio-backend` by default).
+The streaming feature allows to `spotify_player` to play music directly from terminal.

 The application uses [librespot](https://github.com/librespot-org/librespot) library to create an integrated Spotify client while running.
-The integrated client will register a Spotify speaker device under the `spotify-player` name, which is accessible on the [Spotify connect](#spotify-connect) device list.
+The integrated client will register a Spotify speaker device under the `spotify_player` name, which is accessible on the [Spotify connect](#spotify-connect) device list.

 #### Audio backend

-`spotify-player` uses [rodio](https://github.com/RustAudio/rodio) as the default [audio backend](https://github.com/librespot-org/librespot/wiki/Audio-Backends).
+`spotify_player` uses [rodio](https://github.com/RustAudio/rodio) as the default [audio backend](https://github.com/librespot-org/librespot/wiki/Audio-Backends).
 List of available audio backends:

 - `alsa-backend`
 - `pulseaudio-backend`